LyfeOnEdge/appstore-py/README.md

 Attributes:
 	appstore_handler.base_install_path
-		#Used internally to store the base path
+		Used internally to store the working path for the handler

 	appstore_handler.packages
 		Stores a list of discovered installed packages whenever `get_packages` is called